 Adding plastic handles and wheels to a backpack significantly increases its weight.
 The increased weight makes the bag more difficult to carry and more likely to exceed airlines' carry on baggage weight allowances.

 A random sampling of rolling backpacks on eBags showed an average weight of nearly 7 pounds (3 kg).
 The bags ranged from 4.5 pounds (2 kg) to 8.5 pounds (4 kg).

 Airlines' rules for carry on bag weight vary dramatically.
 Most North American and European airlines allow carry on luggage up to 22 pounds (10 kg).
-Some are as low as 5 kg, meaning that you’d carry an empty backpack and still be charged for an overweight carry-on.
+Some are as low as 11 pounds (5 kg), meaning that you could carry a mostly empty backpack with a change of clothes and a water bottle and still be charged for an overweight carry-on.